sdonohoo/forecasting/internal_docs/tsperf_rules.md

 * is well documented

 We do not have specific guidelines for checking these items.
 Reviewer should use his/her own judgement to decide if there is no test data leakage and if the code or documentation need improvement.
+In particular, reviewer should verify that hyperparameters were chosen based on the training and validation set (see examples [here](#hyperparameter-tuning)) and were not chosen to optimize performance over the test set.

 Reviewer should set up execution environment before running benchmark implementation.
 Initially the reviewer needs to complete the following three steps: